bioinformatics-ua/midas/readme.md

 **Second reason, it is FAST!**, MIDAS is a direct wrapper of the _tf.data.Dataset_ class and its transformation, which converts all of the defined processing steps into a computation graph on CPU, then thanks to the _DLPack_ the conversion to other DL frameworks is achieved with almost no overhead.

 **Third reason, it is highly extensible**, thanks to a modular coding approach new Deep Learning frameworks can be added following a functional programming style.
-For that, the user just needs to call `.to_lambdaDataLoader(NEW_CLASS_CONVERTER_DATALOADER)`, and implement a new class that extends `LambdaDataLoader` (Note: the DLPack should be used for fast conversion between different frameworks Tensors, however, this is not required).
+For that, the user just needs to call `.to_lambdaDataLoader(NEW_CLASS_CONVERTER_DATALOADER)`, and implement a new class that extends `midas.LambdaDataLoader` (Note: the DLPack should be used for fast conversion between different frameworks Tensors, however, this is not required).

 **Additional functionality for other DL frameworks**, besides the framework conversion, MIDAS also expose framework-specific transformations.
 For instance, when converting to a `JaxDataLoader` it is also possible to follow the dataloader with the `shard` and `prefetch_to_devices` transformations, which automatically shards and distributes the data to the best accelerators devices found by _jax_.